Mustafasaifee2K03/linkvault/README.md

 ### 1. Use of UUID for Link Generation

-Instead of using incremental IDs (1, 2, 3, …), each uploaded content entry is assigned a UUID v4 value.
+Instead of using incremental IDs (1, 2, 3, …), we are doing it such that each uploaded content entry is assigned a UUID v4 value.
 The main reason for this decision was security.
-Sequential IDs can be guessed easily, which would allow users to enumerate and access content that was not meant for them.
-A UUID provides a very large address space (128-bit randomness), making brute-force guessing practically infeasible.
+Sequential IDs can be guessed easily, which would allow users to brute force and access content that was not meant for them.
+A UUID provides a very large address space (128-bit randomness), making brute-force guessing practically impossible.

 This approach ensures that access to content is strictly link-based, as required in the assignment.